27 DIY Side Table Ideas & Designs for 2022

 Here’s another trendy-looking option for your living room side table project.
 You won’t need many supplies or time to make them, either.
 You just need some aluminum sheet metal, some wood rounds, wood stain, heavy-duty flue, and polyurethane, along with some basic supplies and a saw.

 The directions are so easy you don’t even need to give them much thought.
 Just make sure you’re comfortable working with gloves on – those metal edges get sharp otherwise! – and with a saw.

 Nautical Spool Side Table

-Here’s a super easy upgrade project for an electric wire spool.
+Here’s a super easy DIY project for an electric wire spool.
 You can find them anywhere there’s construction going on.
 So, not only do you get some cheap supplies, but you save the spool from a landfill – something we always strive to do.